Frequently Asked Questions – Coronavirus

 Reminder of the importance of hygiene & social distancing

-The most important responsibility we all have during COVID-19 is to have good hygiene and maintain social distancing.
+The most important responsibility we all have during COVID-19 is to have good hygiene, maintain social distancing and to self-isolate when necessary.
 Remember to wash your hands for a minimum of 20 seconds with soap and keep your distance from others.
 For more information about how you can prevent germs from spreading please visit the NHS website here.

 Can I still enrol or apply for a course?

 Yes, you can apply and enrol on any of our live courses here.

 Are the courses in your brochure going to run as advertised?

 We are working hard to run our courses as planned, including social distancing measures to ensure it’s safe.
 It may be that some or all of the learning will be delivered online to restrict group sizes, however, if a course cannot run for any reason then if you paid a fee you will be fully refunded – we’ll keep you informed about this.

 I haven’t received a copy of your brochure, how do I get one?

 An electronic version of our brochure is now available on our website here.